 Greenville is known for its outstanding health and medical facilities.
-Vidant Medical Center is among one of the finest and most advanced hospitals in the state.
-For information on Vidant and its services click on the following link: Vidant Health.
+ECU Health Center, formerly Vidant Health, is among one of the finest and most advanced hospitals in the state.
+For information on ECU Health and its services click on the following link: ECU Health.

 Greenville has a variety of housing options for its residents.
 Whether you are looking to rent, lease, or buy, Greenville has a large variety of living options.
 To learn more about apartments and real estate in Greenville, click on one of the following links: